eProsima/vulcanexus/docs/rst/tutorials/micro/getting_started/getting_started.rst

 This tutorial provides step-by-step instructions to use Vulcanexus micro tools to build and execute a micro-ROS publisher/subscriber demo.

-This demo is compatible with `ROS2 PubSub example <_tutorials_ros2_introduction>`_, demonstrating communication between micro-ROS and ROS 2 apps.

 Prerequisites
 -------------